 Recycling papers is usually straightforward for customers, but when it comes to plastics, the matter is a bit more complicated.
 There are seven different types of plastic packaging, some commonly recycled, others almost never recyclable.

 Retailers and manufacturers can help customers by including clearer recycling information on their packaging.
-Switching to reusable packaging solutions is another way to recycle and keep products in circulation for longer, for example boxes or mailing bags that can be reused for exchanges and returns.
+Switching to reusable packaging solutions is another way to recycle and keep products in circulation for longer, for example, boxes or mailing bags that can be reused for exchanges and returns.

-When something is biodegradable, it means that it can be broken down naturally by microorganism such as bacteria, fungi under certain conditions (temperature, humidity, etc.).
+When something is biodegradable, it means that it can be broken down naturally by microorganisms such as bacteria, fungi under certain conditions (temperature, humidity, etc.).
 The term itself is quite vague though, as it does not define the length of time needed for products to decompose.

 Similarly, packaging products such as biodegradable plastic bags require specific conditions to break down properly and may produce harmful greenhouse emissions when left to decompose in a landfill.